Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 16, Opgang i, Bygning: 16.2.67

 2010-2012 EU Marie Curie Postdoctoral Researcher, University of California, Irvine, Department of Sociology

-My 43 publications include 13 peer-reviewed international journal articles.
-In my monograph Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I investigate how and under what conditions increased linguistic and cultural diversity fosters democratic innovation in the areas of transnational social movements, intersectional coalitions with migrants, refugees, and minority groups, and local democracy and participation in globalized cities in Europe and the United States.
+In my monograph Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I investigate the intellectual contribution and grassroots democratic leadership style of migrants, and feminists and LGBTI persons of color in US social movements, at the local level of democracy, and in transnational social movements in Europe.
+I try to understand how and under what conditions increased linguistic and cultural diversity fosters democratic innovation in the areas of intersectional coalitions with migrants, refugees, and minority groups, and political participation in solidarity cities in Europe and the United States.

-I study migration, political mobilisation, and intersectional approaches to civic participation focusing on three areas.
-First, I study the challenges of protest, solidarity, and intersectional coalition work on the issue of migration, gender, and LGBTI politics, based on case studies in Denmark, Sweden and Germany.
+As a cultural sociologist I study migration, political mobilisation, and intersectional approaches to citizenship focusing on three areas.
+First, I study migrants' political participation in the context of protests and local democracy in US cities, and in the context of queer and feminist solidarity coalitions with refugee women and LGBTI refugees in Denmark, Sweden and Germany.

-Second, I have developed a critical interdisciplinary method for conducting visual and digital media analysis, and I apply this method empirically in order to study political mobilisation, polarisation and public debates on the issues of gender and migration focusig on far right, and right wing populist political actors.
+Second, I work at advancing an interdisciplinary theory and method for combining critical discursive and visual digital media analysis, and I apply this method empirically in order to study political mobilisation, polarisation and public debates on the issues of gender and migration focusig on far right, and right wing populist political actors.

 Third, my work connects democratic theory with the microsociology of citizen participation, deliberation and grassroots democracy in societies contending with rising diversity and inequality.
-In my book Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I investigate how and under what conditions increased linguistic and cultural diversity fosters democratic innovation in the areas of transnational social movements and local democracy.
-I present the collective practices of political translation, which helped multilingual and culturally diverse community groups and intersectional coalitions work together more democratically.
+In my book Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I account for the collective practices of political translation, which helped multilingual and culturally diverse community groups and intersectional coalitions work together more inclusively.
 Based on ethnographic case studies in the US, Germany, Italy, France, and the UK, the analysis reviews a wide range of political deliberations covering high-stakes, fundamental issues, such as inequality in the context of European integration; and polarisation, race, gender, and housing politics and gentrification in the United States.